Azure/azure-support-scripts/RecoverVM/ResourceManager/README.md

 # WARNING: This preliminary release of the VM recovery scripts should only be used with the assistance of a Microsoft support engineer when working on a support incident.

 # Overview
-Occasionally Azure IaaS VMs (Microsoft.Compute/virtualMachines) may not start because there is something wrong with the operating system (OS) disk preventing it from booting up correctly.In such cases it is a common practice to recover the problem VM by performing the following steps.
+If an Azure VM is inaccessible it may be necessary to attach the OS disk to another Azure VM in order to perform recovery steps.
+The VM recovery scripts automate the recovery steps below.

 - Stop VM
 - Take a snapshot of the OS Disk
 - Create a Temporary Rescue VM
 - Attach the OS Disk to the Rescue VM